provable-things/segwit-computation/README.md

 # segwit-computation

-Intended to be used with Oraclize's off-chain computation service
+Intended to be used with Oraclize's off-chain computation service.

+Looks for the initial last `ARG0` block headers via a Bitcoin SPV node, returning the count of those last blocks signalling for segwit activation.

 ### Guide